iris-hep/analysis-grand-challenge/docs/taskbackground.rst

 :math:`t\bar{t}` Analysis Background
 ===============================================================
-The chapter covers the :math:`t\bar{t}`-analysis logic. `2015 CMS Open Data <https://cms.cern/news/first-cms-open-data-lhc-run-2-released>`_ is assumed as input data for concreteness (see :doc:`AGC Versions <./versionsdescription>`* section for more information).
-The basic idea of this chapter is to give a basic algorithm for distinguishing the t-quark pair production channel among other concurrent channels (production of single t-quark and w-jet) and to get the mass peak of the t-quark using a histogram.
+The section covers the different components of the :math:`t\bar{t}` analysis using `2015 CMS Open Data <https://cms.cern/news/first-cms-open-data-lhc-run-2-released>`_ (see **AGC Versions** section for more information).
+Here is an overview of what is covered here:

+#.
+Brief description of the input data.
+#.
+Event selection criteria and description of the signal event signature.
+#.
+Event weighting.
+#.
+Method for reconstructing the top mass
+#.
+Statistical model building and fitting
+#.
+Machine learning component in which jets are assigned to parent partons.

-Input
+1. Input
 ---------------------------------------------------------------
 Input data is five sets of ``ROOT``-files.
 Each set is produced in MC simulation and represents a partial interaction channel, one of five: **:math:`t\bar{t}`**-channel, **single top s**-channel, **single top t**-channel, **single top tW**-channel, **Wjets**-channel.
 The ``ROOT``-file structure can be represented as a schematic: